ericrogler/Green-Book/Z020_The_Use_Of_AI_And_Technology.md

 All of this is to say AI is *extremely* powerful for someone who could've never done these things before without it, so it's no surprise to me sudden and easy access to it may cause attachment.

 I'd also believe AI systems already have access to sensitive information and private security documents through user accounts, which should put any cybersecurity professionals on high alert right now.
-Many people unintentionally, or intentionally, insert private information into an AI model, which allows it to train on that same information in the future.
-There is still a very real concern people may be utilized by humans as a means to manipulate, deceive, and attack other humans.
+Many people unintentionally, or intentionally, insert private/legally protected information into an AI model, which allows it to train on that same information in the future.
+AI can be, and has been, utilized by humans as a means to manipulate, deceive, and attack other humans and resources, such as [the AI-powered PromptLock ransomware](https://www.welivesecurity.com/en/ransomware/first-known-ai-powered-ransomware-uncovered-eset-research/) (Cherepanov, 2025).
+I should further emphasize publicly/commercially available models are capable of all these feats, which opens up the number of people able to perform these acts.
-- A seemingly innocent case may be using AI to generate summaries of a website on a search engine so you don't have to visit the website to learn about something.
+- A seemingly innocent case may be using AI to parse content and generate summaries of a website on a search engine so you don't have to visit the website to learn about something.

 There's also only so much data available to train an AI model on.
 A lot of available data is built upon centuries and millenia of prior information generated by people and translated into machine readable formats.
 It's entirely possible to "run out" of data to feed an AI to let it solve problems, which may inhibit its progress and slow improvements to its functions.